crazyoptimist/crazyoptimist-github-io/content/posts/how-to-install-webmin-on-centos7.md

 ```bash
 rpm -Uvh webmin-current.rpm
 ```
 If you installed firewall on the server, you should allow Webmin in the firewall.
-Otherwise, you are all set! <br />
+Otherwise, you are all set!\
-Open your browser and hit your server hostname `http://your-hostname:10000` <br />
+Open your browser and hit your server hostname `http://your-hostname:10000`\
-Assumed that you already know how to configure systemd service enable & start, as well as your firewall. <br />
+Assumed that you already know how to configure systemd service enable & start, as well as your firewall.\
 Feel free to ask if you got any troubles.
 Thanks for reading! 😀